GuillermoBustosPerez/Two-microscopes-flint-abrasion/Report/Microscope-agnosticism-sedimentary-abrasion-stone-tools.md

 those exposed to 10 hours of abrasion.
 However, no statistical difference was found between the median values of the images of fresh flint images and those of flakes after 10 hours of rounding (t = -0.73;
-p = 0.46), although there was a statistical difference for the mean values of the same two categories (t = -9.80; p \< 0.01).
+p = 0.46, df = 191.32), although there was a statistical difference for
+the mean values of the same two categories (t = -9.80; p \< 0.01, df =
+99.42).
 As expected, the modal of the distribution was the least reliable variable, with the mode consistently having a value of 0 for all Sensofar S neox 090 images.

 ``` r
 Data %>%